dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 description) alongside every assertion batch in the generated log whenever one of the two warning options above is also included.
-The latter will produce a highlighted HTML version of your source code, in the same format used by `dafny generate-tests --verification-coverage-report`, indicating which parts of the program were used, not used, or partly used in the verification of the entire program.
+The latter will produce a highlighted HTML version of your source code, in the same format used by `dafny test --coverage-report` and `dafny generate-tests --verification-coverage-report`, indicating which parts of the program were used, not used, or partly used in the verification of the entire program.